A-lone-Contributer/Dynamic-Programming/README.md

 # Dynamic-Programming
-Vast Variety Dynamic Programming Problems Implemented in Python
+Vast Variety of Dynamic Programming Problems Implemented in Python

 Pull requests warmly welcomed if you spot issues with any of my solutions!